mosynaq/hadoop-3.1.1-binraty-files/README.md

 I built this since Apache does not provide binaries for the above-mentioned platform.
 These files can save lots of hours I lost to build them.

-Feel free too use theme!
+Feel free too use them!